Safety and Security at Sports Grounds

 International Assignment Examples

-Since 2007, IWI consultants have been engaged in a range of sports safety and security projects for multiple clients across Europe.
-Some of the work is confidential, however examples of assignments in the public domain are set out below.
+Since 2007, IWI consultants have been engaged in a wide range of sports safety and security projects for multiple clients in over 30 countries in Europe, the Middle East and South East Asia.
+Much of the work has been of international significance and the details are confidential, however examples of assignments in the public domain are set out below and under the News tab.

 2011 – Safety and Security Review – British High Commission, Nicosia, Cyprus